Muzz-Silat/Hominal/README.md

 - change to javascript based framework look into getting node.js

+-figure out how to locally load images for snake.js

 -figure out what stops last character from being displayed on responses sometimes